 The path

-graphtrail sync # builds .graphtrail/graphtrail.db in the repo
+brigade code sync # builds .graphtrail/graphtrail.db in the repo

-graphtrail context "auth middleware" --markdown
+brigade code context "auth middleware" --markdown

 brigade work verify run --target . --command "pytest -q" --capture brigade-work

-Brigade station surface
+Brigade surface

 Optional semantic search (code-search-api / MCP) is a sibling, not a replacement for the graph.